 Contemporary art, ranging from painting and sculpture to installation and multi-media, is explored in its various roles as vehicle for social criticism, signifier of wealth, barometer of the zeitgeist, or as a soothing respite from the daily grind.

 This course is eight weeks of two-hour classes, and can be taken in conjunction with Art Through the Ages I, or independently.
-Register here.
+This course is offered through the University of Toronto's School of Continuing Studies.